Field of Dreams: Filming

 Filming began on May 25, 1988.
 The shooting schedule was built around Costner's availability because he would be leaving in August to film Revenge.
 Except for some weather delays and other time constraints, production rolled six days a week.
 The interior scenes were the first ones shot because the cornfield planted by the filmmakers was taking too long to grow.
-Irrigation had to be used to quickly grow the corn to Costner's height.
+Irrigation had to be used to quickly grow the corn to Costner's height, with water being brought in by tanker from Lake Michigan.
 Primary shot locations were in Dubuque County, Iowa; a farm near Dyersville was used for the Kinsella home; an empty warehouse in Dubuque was used to build various interior sets.
 Galena, Illinois, served as Moonlight Graham's Chisholm, Minnesota.
 One week was spent on location shots in Boston, most notably Fenway Park.

+Sue Riedel, a teacher in Iowa, was tasked with finding a farm that matched what the studio was looking for.
+"I had pictures of about 60 farms in the area," she said in 2021.
+"All of a sudden, I was driving around and I came up over this hill.
+There was this farm, the Lansing farm, and it just had this really picturesque look.
+I really thought it was the best property because it was set by itself.
+It was also totally surrounded by corn, which they really wanted."

 Robinson, despite having a sufficient budget as well as the cast and crew he wanted, constantly felt tense and depressed during filming.
 He felt that he was under too much pressure to create an outstanding film, and that he was not doing justice to the original novel.
 Lawrence Gordon convinced him that the end product would be effective.

 During a lunch with the Iowa Chamber of Commerce, Robinson broached his idea of a final scene in which headlights could be seen for miles along the horizon.
 The Chamber folks replied that it could be done and the shooting of the final scene became a community event.
 The film crew was hidden on the farm to make sure the aerial shots did not reveal them.
 A production assistant drove from the set into town and measured the distance between, deducing it would require 1,500 cars to fill the shot.
-Dyersville was then blacked out and local extras drove their vehicles to the field.
+Dyersville was then blacked out and local extras drove their vehicles to the field from Commercial Club Park.
+Riedel worked with local radio stations 92.9 KAT FM and WDBQ 1490 AM to broadcast the director's voice to the drivers of the cars.
 In order to give the illusion of movement, the drivers were instructed to continuously switch between their low and high beams.